-The 2016-17 season will be Kendal Wallace’s sixth as the Panthers’ head coach.
-He has an overall record of 79-59 with three straight NCAA Division III national tournament appearances and two USA South Tournament championships.
+The 2017-18 season will be Kendal Wallace’s seventh as the Panthers’ head coach.
+He has an overall record of 97-70 with four straight NCAA Division III national tournament appearances and three USA South Tournament championships.

 Wallace guided the Panthers to a 20-9 record in 2015-16 with the third straight trip to the NCAA tournament and a runner-up finish at the USA South tournament championship.
 The Panthers led the conference in eight different statistical categories, including scoring (88.3 ppg), free throws made (586), total rebounds (1,195), and steals (276).
 The Panthers ranked third in Division III in free throws made and fourth in free throws attempted (811).
 Senior Mark Wagner and junior Justyn Olson ranked in the top 10 in nine conference statistical categories.
 Both players were selected to the USA South All-Conference second team.